burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The order of initialization of classes and execution of constructors:

-1. Depth-first, left to right constructors of virtually inherited classes whenever they are located in the inheritance tree.
+1. Depth-first, left-to-right constructors of virtually inherited classes whenever they are located in the inheritance tree.

-2. Execution of constructors of directly base classes in the order from left to right from the class description (and not in the order specified in the initialization list).
+2. Execution of constructors of directly base classes in the order from left to right from the class description (and **not in the order specified in the initialization list**).

-3. Initialization of class members in the order specified in the class description (again, not in the order specified in the initialization list).
+3. Initialization of class members in the order specified in the class description (and **not in the order specified in the initialization list**).

 4. Execution of the function body of the constructor.

 5. The constructor also introduces an implicit conversion.
 To suppress implicit conversion, the constructor must be declared with the `explicit` parameter. ([1], p.333)

-6. In C/C++, when using custom conversions via constructors without `explicit` keyword or defined `type conversions` - only one level of implicit conversions is allowed.
+6. In C/C++, when using custom conversions via constructors without an `explicit` keyword or defined `type conversions` - only one level of implicit conversions is allowed.

 Example: